Heading to Batumi? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - 🧭 Alt neighborhood: New Boulevard – quieter, modern, and close to beach but less tourist-centric

-- Tip: Always check hostel reviews for recent solo traveler feedback; central = safe here
+- Tip: Always check hostel reviews for recent solo traveler feedback; central = safe here.

 TRANSPORT & NAVIGATION